General

 What are the procedures and documents required to transfer my legal consultancy registration to another licensed firm?

-Please log into your Legal Consultant LPS account and select the service “Change of Firm”.
+Please log into your Legal Consultant LPS account and select the service “Change of Firm” service.

 The applicant must: